VA Disability Benefits for Allergic Rhinitis

 Healthcare providers will usually perform a physical examination and ask about your symptomatology to determine whether you have allergic rhinitis and if so, which type.
 Allergy testing, such as skin testing, may reveal the substances that trigger your symptoms.
 A complete blood count (CBC) test, called the eosinophil count, may also help diagnose allergies.

 The best treatment for rhinitis is to avoid the pollens that cause your symptoms.
-However, you may also be prescribed medicine depending on your symptom and how severe they are.
-Medications for allergic rhinitis include: antihistamines, corticosteroids, decongestants, sublingual immunotherapy treatment, and allergy shots.
+However, you may also be prescribed medicine depending on your symptoms and their severity.
+Medications for allergic rhinitis include antihistamines, corticosteroids, decongestants, sublingual immunotherapy treatment, and allergy shots.

 Service Connection for Allergic Rhinitis